-Launching in fall 2018, the group will rehearse twice weekly at Women's Lunch Place.
-Performances will raise funds in support of causes that members select.
+Cofounded by David Mccue and Kristo Kondakçi, the group rehearses twice weekly at Women's Lunch Place in Boston.
+Performances raise funds in support of causes that members select.

 This new group will be launched under the Eureka Ensemble umbrella and grow into its own entity.

 On May 12 a concert was produced by the Eureka Ensemble of music entirely by women composers.
-One of the pieces was a new composition entitled “Sheltering Voices”, based on a poem about the experience of homelessness for women.
+One of the pieces was a new composition entitled “Sheltering Voices” a eureka commission by composer stephanie ann boyd, based on a poem about the experience of homelessness for women.

 Two months prior to the concert, the Eureka team auditioned a small group of women from homeless shelters in Boston and Cambridge to learn how to sing in a choir and to learn the new piece.
 Each singer was called a Fellow and was to be paid a stipend for singing in the performance.

 Ten days before the performance, with the support and encouragement of Maritsa Rosario, GM of TWLP, more singers were auditioned at The Women’s Lunch Place, many of whom were both capable and enthusiastic.
 It was too late to teach them the whole piece, so Eureka invited those who wanted to sing in the concert, sit in the front two rows and sing “Amazing Grace” as an encore.